 Many times, covenants will be reworked during the marketing process to assuage investors.
 Sometimes ratios and timeframes are revised, and other times entire covenants are added or deleted.
 The high-yield indenture generally is viewed as “tighter” than that on investment-grade bonds, but looser than on bank loan indentures.
 Marketing of an accelerated placement from a well-known and seasoned issuer sometimes will carry little or no covenants, and is referred to colloquially as having an investment-grade covenant package.

 Junk bond yields are relatively volatile – compared to leveraged loans, anyway – rising and falling, often dramatically, with the broader financial markets.
-The yield to maturity on U.S. high yield bonds, for example, shot past a sky-high 20% during the financial market meltdown, and have been dipping pretty much since then, culminating in record-low yields in 2014, as cash-flush investors chased yield in a sustained low-interest-rate environment.
+The yield to maturity on U.S. high yield bonds, for example, shot past a sky-high 20% during the financial market meltdown, then dipping steadily, culminating in record-lows in 2014, as cash-flush investors chased yield in a sustained low-interest-rate environment.
 Much of the talk since then?
 When will rates rise?

 Yield to maturity is the interest rate that equates the present value of a bond’s cash flow to its current price.
 Yield to maturity assumes that the bond will be held to maturity, and that all interim cash flows will be reinvested at a rate equal to the yield to maturity.
 If the bond is not held till maturity, or if interim cash flows are reinvested at a rate that differs from the yield to maturity, an investor’s actual yield will differ from the yield to maturity.
 (Since the yield to maturity calculation equates a bond’s cash flows to its current price, this yield calculation considers both coupon income and any capital gain or loss the investor will realize by holding the bond till maturity.)